 Cars that are safe to drive tend to have lower insurance prices than cars that are accident-prone.
 It's because vehicle damage and repair costs affect car insurance premiums.
 The higher the risk of a car figuring in an accident, the more expensive it is to insure.

-So what's the perfect car for the practical first time driver?
+So what's the perfect car for the practical first-time driver?
 Choose a car that's safe to drive and cheap to own and insure.

 You don't want to end up having less coverage than you actually need because you opted for a cheaper premium.
-At the same time, it's impractical to overpay for a coverage you won't likely use.
+At the same time, it's impractical to overpay for coverage you won't likely use.

 CTPL insurance is required by law for all drivers in the Philippines before applying for car registration with the Land Transportation Office (LTO).
 When you hit a pedestrian while driving your car, for instance, this type of insurance coverage will pay for the third party's medical or funeral expenses.

 The coverage of CTPL insurance is rather limited—it covers only the victims of an accident involving your car.
-It won't reimburse you for when your car gets stolen or damaged due to collision, fire, or an incident that's out of the driver's control.
-Comprehensive car insurance coverage (1) provides basic coverage for the driver and the vehicle in such situations.
+It won't reimburse you when your car gets stolen or damaged due to a collision, fire, or an incident that's out of the driver's control.
+Comprehensive car insurance coverage provides basic coverage for the driver and the vehicle in such situations.

 CTPL insurance doesn't cover the insured driver and his/her family and relatives, so it makes sense to include a Personal Accident cover in your policy.
-Personal Accident insurance provides death benefits and permanent disability benefits, as well as pay for medical expenses when the driver and passengers get injured or die due to an accident involving the insured car.
+Personal Accident insurance provides death benefits and permanent disability benefits, as well as pays for medical expenses when the driver and passengers get injured or die due to an accident involving the insured car.

 Getting this coverage is a must if you'll be driving regularly with family members, like sending and picking up kids from school or your spouse from work.

-For first time drivers, experiencing a car breakdown or getting into an accident is the worst nightmare on the road.
+For first-time drivers, experiencing a car breakdown or getting into an accident is the worst nightmare on the road.
 Being alone with a stalled or wrecked car and nobody to assist you immediately can be very stressful.

-But with a roadside assistance coverage on your insurance policy, you can rest easy knowing that your insurer will help you with towing, replacing a flat tire, arranging for ambulance or hospital admission, or any vehicle-related or personal assistance you might need.
+But with roadside assistance coverage on your insurance policy, you can rest easy knowing that your insurer will help you with towing, replacing a flat tire, arranging for ambulance or hospital admission, or any vehicle-related or personal assistance you might need.